 - Loss of companionship or care

 A wrongful death case is similar to a personal injury case in many ways.
 For example, you must prove negligence in both types of cases.
-Negligence is based on the facts that:
+Negligence is based on the following facts:

-How Long Does the Family Member Have to File for Wrongful Death After the Car Accident?
+How Long Does a Family Member have to File a Wrongful Death Lawsuit After the Accident?

 That being said, there are some situations where the time “pauses,” such as if there are court proceedings for a criminal case relating to the same events that caused the wrongful death case.
 In Georgia, the clock can pause for up to five years when family members are suing.

 Don’t assume time will toll on the statute of limitations in every case.
-If you’re unsure about your case, contact a wrongful death lawyer to know the facts.
+If you’re unsure about your case, contact a wrongful death lawyer to know the facts about your time limit on filing a fatal car accident case.

-Don’t Accept the Initial Settlement Offer from the Insurance Company
+Don’t Accept the Initial Wrongful Death Settlement Offer

 Don’t let an insurance company prevent you from getting the justice and closure you deserve.
 You shouldn’t accept their initial offers.
-Instead, file a claim and hold the at-fault driver liable for their negligent actions.
+Instead, file a legal claim and hold the at-fault driver liable for their negligent actions.
+An attorney can review settlement offers, negotiate a better payment, and fight for fair compensation in court.

 404-400-4000 or complete a Free Case Evaluation form